Salabat Jung: Feroze Jung II's Deccan Expedition and Unrest in Aurangabad

-Ghazi ud-Din Khan Feroze Jung II had appeared with one of the largest armies ever assembled in the Deccan and it was thought that his succession was inevitable.
-But no fighting had taken place between the rivals, when Ghazi ud-Din Khan Feroze Jung II died on 16 October 1752.
+Ghazi ud-Din Khan had appeared with one of the largest armies ever assembled in the Deccan and it was thought that his succession was inevitable.
+But no fighting had taken place between the rivals, when Ghazi ud-Din died on 16 October 1752.
 Muhammad Ibrahim Khan, carried his coffin to Delhi.
 They also carried with them his money and valuables, exceeding a Rs.
 10,000,000 in amount, and delivered them over to his son Shihab ud-Din Muhammad Khan.
 This young man, whenever his late father was absent, had deemed it best for his interests to be constant in his attentions to Safdar Jung, and by this conduct he had gained the favour of that minister, who showed him great kindness.
 When the intelligence of his father's death arrived, he communicated the fact to Safdar Jung before it was generally known, and from that day the minister called him his "son".
 By the minister's influence, he was appointed Mir Bakhshi, and received the title of Amir-ul-Umara Imad-ul-Mulk Ghazi ud-Din Khan Feroze Jung III.

-But the Maratha leaders insisted on his carrying out Ghazi ud-Din Khan Feroze Jung II's engagements.
-In this they were supported by the Mughals of Burhanpur, who, after the help given by them to Ghazi ud-Din Khan Feroze Jung II, were afraid to remain Salabat Jung's subjects.
-The Nizam left the decision to De Bussy.
+But the Maratha leaders insisted on his carrying out Ghazi ud-Din Khan's engagements.
+In this they were supported by the Mughals of Burhanpur, who, after the help given by them to Ghazi ud-Din, were afraid to remain Salabat Jung's subjects.
+The Nizam left the decision to de Bussy.
 The French general preferred a solid peace to a doubtful war and advised the surrender of a considerable tract of land, provided Raghuji Bhonsle first withdrew from the eastern provinces.
 Balaji ordered Raghu Bhonsle to do so.
 He complied.

 Thus, in spite of de Bussy's genius and of French valor, the Peshwa acquired in this war the sacred town and fort of Trimbak and the whole country west of Berar from the Tapti to the Godavari.
 This treaty is known in history as the Treaty of Bhalki (November 1752).

-With the death of Ghazi ud-Din Khan Feroze Jung II, Salabat Jung remained the uncontested Nizam of Hyderabad Deccan.
+With the death of Ghazi ud-Din Khan, Salabat Jung remained the uncontested Nizam of Hyderabad Deccan.
 De Bussy advised Salabat Jung to move back to Hyderabad with him, to which he agreed.